 Shortness of breath

 Anxiety and breathlessness are also closely linked so deep breathing, relaxation and pacing yourself can also help.
 Sitting near a fan or an open window will also reduce the sensation of feeling breathless.
 Your local hospice may have clinics to help with breathlessness.
-Low dose oral morphine syrup or medicine for anxiety will help with your breathing and you will feel calmer.
+Low dose oral morphine syrup or medicine for anxiety will help with your breathing and make you feel calmer.

 Tell your GP or CNS if your breathing is getting worse.
-It's also important to contact your medical team if your shortness of breath is associated with a new cough or chest pain as this may be due to a chest infection, fluid around the lung or a blood clot.
+It's also important to contact your medical team if you have shortness of breath and a new cough or chest pain.
+This may be due to a chest infection, fluid around the lung or a blood clot.
 All these complications can be treated.

-This can occur in any area affected by the cancer.
-For mild pain, you can try paracetamol, a warm bath, a heat pack or relaxation techniques including specific movements or stretches can help with mild pain.
-If the pain becomes more severe you should monitor where it is in your body, when it occurs and whether anything makes the pain worse or better.
-This will help your clinical team prescribe the best pain relief.
-For more severe pain, a stronger pain killer will be suggested such as morphine.
+This can happen in any area affected by the cancer.
+Paracetamol, a warm bath, a heat pack or relaxation techniques including specific movements or stretches can help with mild pain.
+If the pain gets worse you should monitor where it is in your body, when it happens and whether anything makes it worse or better.
+This will help your medical team to give you the best pain relief.
+For more severe pain, a stronger pain killer, such as morphine, will be given.
 Make sure you have medication to avoid constipation and sickness with this type of medication.
 Strong painkillers come in a variety of ways and you can discuss the best one for you with your CNS or GP.

-Often the obstruction can be eased by resting the bowel, giving steroids, draining the ascites or using laxatives.
-Your palliative care or symptom control team will be able to explore medication to reduce any abdominal pain or nausea associated with the blockage.
-These medicines may need to be given by injection or a pump rather than by mouth to ensure they are absorbed properly.
-A nasogastric tube may also be used to alleviate nausea and vomiting.
-This is a tube that is inserted from the nose into the stomach and allows fluid to drain away.
-You can say no to this if you do not want one – it's easily removed once the bowel starts working again.
+Your medical team can give medication to help with any tummy pain or nausea from this.
+This may need to be given by injection or a pump rather than by mouth so that they’re absorbed properly.
+A nasogastric tube may also be used.
+This is inserted from the nose into the stomach and allows fluid to drain away.
+It's easily removed once the bowel starts working again.
 But you can say no to this if you don’t want one.

 Sometimes the bowel can move in and out of obstruction.
-If this does occur, it's important to actively manage your bowels and reduce the likelihood of constipation and obstruction.
+If this happens, it's important to keep managing your bowels and reduce the chance of constipation and obstruction.
 Drinking lots of water, eating a soft, low fibre (low residue) diet and taking laxatives can help.
 But your medical team will be able to advise on the best ways to manage this based on your personal situation.

 Understanding your care